petehep/interactive-Aus-map/public/USER_MANUAL.md

 ## Saving & Sharing Routes

-### Saving Your Route
+### Saving Routes to Your Account

-You can save your itinerary (list of stops) as a file to your computer and reload it later.

-**To Save Your Route:**
+All your routes are automatically saved to the cloud and accessible from any device!

+**Automatic Saving:**
+- Your current itinerary is **auto-saved** as you add or remove stops
+- No need to manually save - it's always backed up to your account
+- Access your route from any device by signing in

+**Saving Named Routes:**

+Want to save multiple different route plans?
+You can save as many as you like!

 1. Build your itinerary with all your stops
-2. Click **"Save itinerary"** button (right sidebar)
+2. Click **"💾 Save Route"** button (right sidebar)
-3. A file will download to your computer named `itinerary-YYYYMMDD.json`
-4. Save this file safely on your device
+3. A dialog opens - enter a name for your route:
+   - Examples: "Tasmania Loop", "Great Ocean Road", "Outback Adventure"
+4. Click **"Save Route"**
+5. Your route is saved to the cloud with that name

+**Benefits:**
+- Keep multiple route ideas saved
+- Switch between different plans easily
+- Never lose your work
+- Access from any device

+### Loading Your Saved Routes

-**To Load a Saved Route:**
+**To Load a Route:**

-1. Click **"Load itinerary"** button (right sidebar)
+1. Click **"📂 Load Route"** button (right sidebar)
-2. Select your saved `itinerary-YYYYMMDD.json` file
-3. Your stops will be loaded into the app
+2. A dialog opens showing two sections:

+**📂 My Saved Routes** (your personal routes)
+- Shows all routes you've saved
+- Includes your current route
+- Click **"Load This Route"** on any route to switch to it

+**🌐 Shared by Others** (public shared routes)
+- Browse routes shared by other users
+- See stops, distance, and when shared
+- Click **"Load This Route"** to try their route

+3. The selected route loads into your itinerary
-4. **IMPORTANT:** You must set a start location before viewing the route
+4. **IMPORTANT:** Set a start location before viewing:
-   - Type a city name in the start location search field OR
+   - Type a city name in the start location search OR
-   - Click "Set as start" on any marker or itinerary item
+   - Click "Set as start" on any itinerary item
-5. Click **"Update Route"** to see the blue route line on the map
+5. Click **"Update Route"** to see the route on the map

 ### Sharing Your Route

-Share your planned route with friends, family, or other travelers!
+Share your planned route with friends, family, or the community!

 **To Share a Route:**
 1. Build your itinerary with all your stops